NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 Introduction
 ------------

-Unbound has support for :term:`local-zone<local-zone: <zone> <type>>` and :term:`local-data<local-data: "<resource record string>">`.
+Unbound has support for local-zone and local-data.
 This makes it possible to give a custom answer back for certain domain names.
 It also contains the ``respip`` module which makes it possible to rewrite answers containing certain IP addresses.
 Although these options are heavily used, they are Unbound specific.
 If you operate resolvers from multiple vendors you have to maintain your policies for multiple configurations, which all will have their own syntax.
 Using the Unbound specific configuration also makes it challenging to consume policies from external sources.
 You will have to fetch the external policies in the offered format, and reformat it in such a way that Unbound will understand it.
 You then have to keep this list up-to-date, for example using :doc:`/manpages/unbound-control`.

 There is, however, a policy format that will work on different resolver